 Although the Anne Frank House can get very crowded, it is a must see, as well as the Van Gogh Museum.
 The Heineken Experience is a treat for beer lovers!
 The Red Light District is situated in the old town as well.
 The rich nightlife, that mainly takes place in the districts of Leidseplein and Rembrandtplein, offers great entertainment for every other taste.
 In De Pijp, you can turn night into day.
 And if you're looking for trendy cafes, culinary hotspots and unusual delicacies, the Jordaan district should be your cup of tea.

 Our top tip:

 The world's largest documentary film festival is THE attraction in Amsterdam's autumn.
 The independent meeting place for documentary film professionals and audiences impresses with its special diversity and creates a contrast to mass entertainment and media uniformity.
 In the course of the award ceremony, various side competitions will also be presented.
 And in addition to the documentaries, there will often be an opportunity to engage in discussions with the filmmakers.

 In Amsterdam from A to B

-Although this may be surprising, if you want to move from one place to the next in Amsterdam, you are not forced to use a bicycle!
-The following possibilities are open to you:
+This may be a surprise to you, but if you want to move from one place to another in Amsterdam, you don’t have to use a bicycle!
+There are more options for you:

-- The GVBis responsible for public transport in Amsterdam.
-In addition to 4 underground lines, it also offers trams, buses and even ferry connections - even at night.
-To use it you need an OV chip card, the successor of the Strippenkaart.
+- The GVB is responsible for public transport in Amsterdam.
+Apart from the 4 underground lines, it also offers trams, buses and ferry connections - even at night.
+In order to use it, you need an “OV-chipkaart”, the successor of the Strippenkaart.
 A mini questionnaire from GVB will tell you which type of ticket is best for your visit to Amsterdam.

-- Driving a car in Amsterdam is no pleasure – the motorway connections are excellent, but in the city centre it is very narrow, here you are often in a traffic jam.
-A car rental will therefore only be interesting if you plan trips into the wider surroundings.
+- Driving in Amsterdam is not ideal - the motorway connections are excellent, but there is not much space in the city centre, so you often get stuck in traffic jams.
+Renting a car will therefore only be interesting if you’re planning a trip into the surrounding region.